Current Agricultural Practices Essentials certificate

 Some courses have prerequisites.
 Prospective students are advised to meet with the Agriculture

 Technology department before commencing the program.
-To be eligible for AGRI 192, students must have full-time status, and at least 9 UFV Agriculture Technology credits and attend a practicum orientation session.
+To be eligible for AGRI 192, students must have full-time status, at least nine UFV Agriculture Technology credits, and attend a practicum orientation session.

 Quality, and Security